Jason2Brownlee/Q3TestAddons/README.md

 geckopak.zip | Multiple Addons in one pak l33tq3a102.zip<br>l33t_101-102.zip | l33t Q3A partial conversion
 newskins.zip | New Skins
+pak91.zip | tim_dm1a and timdm2b maps for q3test
 q1visor.zip | Quake1 Player Sounds for Q3Test
 sodq3exp.zip | New numbers, sight and background for console